 COVID-19 in Mississippi

-New COVID-19 positive tests reported to MSDH as of 6 p.m. yesterday
+New COVID-19 positive test results reported to MSDH as of 6 p.m. yesterday.

 Current outbreaks in long-term care facilities only.
 (One or more cases among staff or residents counts as an outbreak.)

 About our case counts: We currently update our case totals each morning based on test results from the previous day.
 Outside laboratories also report positive test results to us, which are included in our totals.